 In the second part of the project, “Escape and Migration in Europe”, we explored the history of flight and migration as a consequence of National Socialism.
 The scope of the project, however, went beyond the historical events of this period as participants also examined the medium- and long-term impact of escape and migration.
 These consequences are passed down from generation to generation and are still discernible in today’s societies.
 This approach allowed us to draw parallels between historic and current events (e.g. refugee and migration flows to Europe) with the aim of fostering a better understanding of history among the participating artists and youth, as well as the general public.

 “Escape and Migration in Europe” took place in Naples, Italy, and Leipzig, Germany, throughout 2018 and 2019.
 It was funded by the Federal Agency for Civic Education (bpb) and Goethe-Institut Rom in cooperation with Goethe-Institut Neapel, Anne Frank Zentrum Berlin and kuš!.

 “Escape” by Lina Itagaki

-Lina Itagaki’s comic will tell the story of Polish Jewish refugees who managed to escape the ghettos and concentration camps in Poland.
+Lina Itagaki’s comic tells the story of Polish Jewish refugees who managed to escape the ghettos and concentration camps in Poland.
 After their arrival in Kaunas, Lithuania, the resident Japanese vice consul Chiune Sugihara issued them “visas for life”.
 Those visas allowed them to travel by train to Vladivostok, Russia, and onwards by ferry to Tsuruga, Japan.
 They continued onwards to Kobe and eventually New Zealand – maybe even further South.
-Lina’s comic will tell a story of escape, courage, motivation, and of honest people who risked everything for the lives of others.
+Lina’s comic tells a story of escape, courage, motivation, and of honest people who risked everything for the lives of others.
 Sugihara is the only Japanese national to be honoured as one of the “Righteous Among the Nations” by the State of Israel.